Sunday, June 10, 2018

 DBA Magazine #06

 Synergy's famous DBA Magazine intro helped to create one of those moments in time when everything changed.
-I've probably watched it several hundred times over the years, and it never gets dull.
-It's magnificent with beautiful visuals and groundbreaking SIDtastic audio by Joris Maarten de Man.
+I've watched it hundreds(!) of times over the years, and it never gets dull.
+It's magnificent with lovely visuals and groundbreaking SIDtastic audio by Joris Maarten de Man.
 One of my favourite intros ever made.

-This jaw-dropping experience can be yours by downloading from Demozoo, but... come on, use a real Atari ST!
+This jaw-dropping experience can be downloaded from Demozoo, but come on, use a real Atari ST!

 BAT - Code, Other (FX Design)